 For an instructor to copy the contents of a Moodle course belonging to another instructor, the owner of the course must give permission by sending an email from his or her UMass email account to email@example.com with the following information:

-the name of the instructor with whom the...
+the Name of the instructor with whom the course...

 Instructors can add abilities for individual users enrolled in their course by adding a "role."
 They can add these permissions at the course level, or only for a particular resource or activity.
 Roles are "additive"; they add new privileges without blocking what the user can already do.
 For...

 The following browser recommendations and settings will improve your experience using Moodle and ensure access to the activities and tools in your Moodle courses.Note: UMass Amherst IT Computer Classrooms and Library Learning Commons computers are set up for Moodle.

 A Course Designer can upload materials, add activities such as assignments and quizzes, and make changes to the general design of a Moodle course.
 There are a few ways to use the Course Designer role: